Dogs with the Least Health Problems [Small & Large]

 French Bulldogs

-They’re certainly cute and trendy right now, but French Bulldogs tend to develop respiratory problems due to common breeding practices.
+French bulldogs are certainly cute and trendy right now, but they tend to develop respiratory problems due to common breeding practices.
 They’re also short-nosed, meaning they’re a brachycephalic breed, which can lead to congenital breathing problems that may need surgery to correct.
 Furthermore, because of their breathing challenges, they can get overheated and winded easily in hot weather, so they’re not recommended in hot climates unless you have climate control.

 Rottweilers